 You will be prompted to create an account if you do not already have one.
 After creating an account, you will be prompted to submit your contribution in one of the categories.
 After submitting, you will receive an acceptance notice and notification from the Programme Committee after the peer review process.

 - 20 March (extended deadline!)
 2019: All peer-reviewed submissions are due

 - 24 May 2019: Notification of acceptance with reviewers comments

 - 3 June 2019: Final submissions due with revisions to address any reviewer comments

 - 4 November 2019: Final revisions due after the conference

-We invite two kinds of papers – long (8-10 pages) and short (3-5 pages) papers.
+This year full papers (8-10 pages for long papers, and 3-5 pages for short papers) are due by 20 March (extended deadline!).
 All papers must be novel, reporting on previously unpublished work.
 Long papers will be given more time to present at the conference than short papers.
 Short papers are more appropriate for work in progress, novel ideas that do not yet have results, or small projects.
 Detailed instructions for paper submissions are to be found under the Submission instructions section.

 We invite proposals for thematic panels to be held during the main conference programme.
 Panel sessions bring together researchers and/or practitioners with complementary or conflicting perspectives on a topic of importance to digital preservation.
 Panels should be designed to promote discussion, among the panellists, and with the audience.
 The topic should be leading edge, have broad appeal to the conference participants, and clearly relate to the conference themes.
 We especially encourage panel submissions to include panellists that will bring diverse points of view or experience to the topic.
 An extended abstract of up to 2 pages describing the proposed content and agenda of the panel is required.
 Detailed instructions for panel submissions are to be found under the Submission instructions section.